Technical Review:

 13. Professional Disclaimer (Trustworthiness)

-This guide provides general engineering principles but does not replace project-specific structural design.
+This guide provides general information for understanding retaining wall geogrid reinforcement.
+It does not replace project-specific engineering design.

 1. Do retaining walls over 4 feet require geogrid?